Dawnkai/plotter/README.md

 * Logs of level `DEBUG` will be saved to a file named `plotter.log`
 * Logs of level `INFO` will be printed to the console
 3. `database.py` - script storing images and retrieving them from the database
+4. `app/server.py` - web server hosting the frontend app
+5. `app/static/*` - static files (stylesheets, script files) used in webpages
+6. `app/templates/*` - webpages used in the project

 ## Contributing
 Before submitting your pull request please check your code with pylint - settings for pylint are available in `.pylintrc` file.
 Github Actions will automatically run it on your code on every pull request.
 Please also remember this is a school project therefore the repository may become inactive after a while when its authors will graduate.